 Once you start making a steady income in retirement, make sure to coordinate it with your Social Security benefits.

-If you will reach full retirement age in 2020, the Social Security Administration will deduct $1 from your benefits for each $3 you earn above $48,600 until the month you reach full retirement age.
+- The Social Security Administration will deduct $1 from your benefits for each $3 you earn above $56,520 until the month you reach full retirement age.

 Full retirement age varies depending on your birth year, and certain exceptions and extenuating circumstances will affect these calculations.
 If you haven’t yet researched the impact of your income on your retirement benefits, it’s best to consult the Social Security Administration’s guidelines directly.

 Earning money in retirement can reduce the financial strain that comes with aging.
 If your budget is tight, this extra income can cover essentials and medical expenses.
-If money isn’t an issue, you can use the money from your side hustle to go on a vacation or contribute to a grandchild’s college education fund.
+Or you can use the money from your side hustle to go on a vacation or contribute to a grandchild’s college education fund.
 Either way, taking up an “encore career” is a great way to meet people and have fun — which is what life in retirement is all about.